eclipse-hono/hono/site/content/user-guide/mqtt-adapter.md

 * ignores any *Will* included in a client's CONNECT packet.
 * only supports topic names/filters for devices to publish and subscribe to that are specific to Hono's functionality as described in the following sections.
 * discards *malformed* messages that e.g. are published to an unsupported topic or use an unsupported QoS value.
+* does not support *retaining* messages.
+However, if an event or telemetry message's *retain* flag is set to `1` then the corresponding AMQP 1.0 message being sent downstream by the adapter will contain an *x-opt-retain* message annotation containing the boolean value `true`.
+A downstream consumer may then react according to the presence of this annotation.

 ## Authentication